-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Westell Technologies, Inc. and Subsidiaries' internal control over financial reporting as of March 31, 2015, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework), and our report dated May 22, 2015, expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Westell Technologies, Inc. and Subsidiaries' internal control over financial reporting as of March 31, 2015, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework), and our report dated May 22, 2015, except for the internal control over financial reporting related to the restatement in Note 1 of the 2015 consolidated financial statements as to which the date is November 9, 2015, expressed an unqualified opinion thereon.

-/s/ Ernst & Young LLP Chicago, Illinois May 22, 2015
+/s/ Ernst & Young LLP Chicago, Illinois May 22, 2015, except to Note 1 of the consolidated financial statements, as to which the date is November 9, 2015.